 - 3rd IBSA Summit – New Delhi, October 2008;

-- 4th IBSA Summit – Brasília, April 2010;
+- 4th IBSA Summit – Brasilia, April 2010; and

 - 5th IBSA Summit – Pretoria, October 2011.

-IBSA has the following working groups currently in operation:
+Currently, IBSA has the following working groups in operation:

-- Working Group on Defense;
+- WG on Defense;

-- Working Group on Blue Economy
+- WG on Blue Economy;

 - Agricultural Development (Phase I), in Bissa, N'tatelai and Capafa (Guinea-Bissau);

-- Solid waste collection and recycling: a tool to reduce violence and conflict in Carrefour Feuilles (Phases I and II), Port-au-Prince (Haiti);
+- Solid waste collection and recycling: a tool to reduce violence and conflict in Carrefour Feuilles (Phases I and II), Port-au-Prince (Haiti).

-For its successful initiatives, the IBSA Fund has earned the following awards: ‘South-South Partnership for South-South Alliance’, granted by the United Nations Development Programme (UNDP) in 2006; the ‘Millennium Development Goals Awards’, granted in 2010 by the NGO ‘Millennium Development Goals Awards Committee’, and the ‘South-South and Triangular Cooperation Champions Awards’, given in 2012 by the United Nations Office for South-South Cooperation (UNOSSC), for its innovative contribution to the triangular South-South cooperation.
+For its successful initiatives, the IBSA Fund has earned the following awards: the ‘United Nations South-South Partnership Award, granted by the United Nations Development Programme (UNDP) in 2006; the ‘Millennium Development Goals Awards’, granted in 2010 by the NGO ‘Millennium Development Goals Awards Committee’, and the ‘South-South and Triangular Cooperation Champions Award’, bestowed in 2012 by the United Nations Office for South-South Cooperation (UNOSSC), for its innovative contribution to the triangular South-South cooperation.